 "THE FINE PRINT"

-There are probably a few places on your website or in your print materials where you could insert some fine print outlining and allowing any future price increases.
-It will give you the opportunity, as a business owner, to be able to change your prices at the drop of a hat (with a simple acknowledgement of your fine print).
-The downside of this is of course of action is that most clients do not read the fine print.
-At some point you're potentially still going to have to actually speak to clients about the increase.
+There are probably a few places on your website or in your print materials where you could insert some fine print outlining and allowing for any future price increases.
+This will give you the opportunity, as a business owner, to be able to change your prices at the drop of a hat (with a simple acknowledgement of your fine print).
+The downside of this course of action is that most clients do not read the fine print.
+At some point, you're probably still going to have to actually speak to clients about the increase.
 However, the bonus is being able to fall back on what the "fine print" says.

 Having it worded like the example above takes a little pressure off you, and lets you take emotions out of the decision.
 Instead, it becomes an anticipated business move.